-Edited by Antonina Bakardjieva Engelbrekt, Professor of European Law and Torsten and Ragnar Söderberg Professor of Legal Science (2015–2018), Stockholm University, Anna Michalski, Associate Professor, Department of Government, Uppsala University, Sweden, Niklas Nilsson, Assistant Professor, Department of Military Studies, Swedish Defence University and Lars Oxelheim, Professor of International Business and Finance, School of Business and Law, University of Agder (UiA), Kristiansand, Norway, Research Institute of Industrial Economics (IFN), Stockholm and Lund University School of Economics and Management (LUSEM), Lund, Sweden
+Edited by Antonina Bakardjieva Engelbrekt, Professor of European Law and Torsten and Ragnar Söderberg Professor of Legal Science (2015–2018), Stockholm University, Anna Michalski, Associate Professor, Department of Government, Uppsala University, Sweden, Niklas Nilsson, Assistant Professor, Department of Military Studies, Swedish Defence University and Lars Oxelheim, Professor, School of Business and Law, University of Agder (UiA), Kristiansand, Norway, Research Institute of Industrial Economics (IFN), Stockholm and Lund University School of Economics and Management (LUSEM), Lund, Sweden

 This book addresses the challenges presented to the EU by an increasingly complex security environment.
 Through the interdisciplinary approach taken, researchers in economics, law and political science identify a range of problems relating to the multiple security threats that the EU faces, and present new means to address them within their respective fields of expertise.
 The contributions provide accessible and policy-relevant analyses of crucial challenges to the EU’s ability to function as a political union in the years ahead.